PrismLauncher/prismlauncher.org/src/download/steam-deck.md

 Navigate to where you have saved the images, and select the **wide cover-art**.

-Then start a different game, and close it, so that PolyMC is now the second game in the shelf (with a *vertical cover*).
+Then start a different game, and close it, so that PrismLauncher is now the second game in the shelf (with a *vertical cover*).
 Now, you can again, right-click the cover, and select `Set custom artwork` under `Manage`.
 <img src="/img/Steam_Deck_Cover_vertical.png" height="360">
 Navigate to where you have saved the images, and select the **vertical cover-art**.

 Additionally, you can add an icon and rename the Non-Steam Game to Minecraft.
-To do so, right-click on the PolyMC Non-Steam Game, and select `Properties`.
-At the top, you can rename PolyMC to Minecraft, and you can change the Icon by clicking the empty square that is to the left of the name, and then select the image you want to use.
+To do so, right-click on the PrismLauncher Non-Steam Game, and select `Properties`.
+At the top, you can rename PrismLauncher to Minecraft, and you can change the Icon by clicking the empty square that is to the left of the name, and then select the image you want to use.

 ### Tips and Tricks

-- For the best experience, go ahead and enable `Start Minecraft maximized`, and `Close PolyMC after game window opens` in the launcher's settings, under the `Minecraft` tab.
+- For the best experience, go ahead and enable `Start Minecraft maximized`, and `Close PrismLauncher after game window opens` in the launcher's settings, under the `Minecraft` tab.
-- If you want Minecraft to launch without the PolyMC launcher, add `-l <instance-id>` in the launch options for your PolyMC Non-Steam Game.
-If you use this launch option, make sure that `Close PolyMC after game window opens` is disabled in the launcher's settings, so that the launcher does not show up when the game is closed.
+- If you want Minecraft to launch without the PrismLauncher launcher, add `-l <instance-id>` in the launch options for your PrismLauncher Non-Steam Game.
+If you use this launch option, make sure that `Close PrismLauncher after game window opens` is disabled in the launcher's settings, so that the launcher does not show up when the game is closed.
 See [CLI launch options](../../wiki/getting-started/command-line-interface/) for more.
 - Install a mod that enables controller support.
 See [Controller Support](../../wiki/getting-started/controller-support) for more.

 </div>